IBUS 6997: (MILI) Global Medical Valuation LabGraduate Global Enrichment in Stockholm, Sweden

 This program is open to Carlson School graduate students in good academic standing, with a minimum GPA of 3.0 at the time of application.
 The application process is competitive, and space is limited.
 Meeting the minimum requirements does not guarantee acceptance.

-To apply, please visit the apply page.
-Students will be charged a $50 application fee.
+To apply, please complete this Google Form.
 The priority application deadline is December 1.
 Applications will still be accepted on a space available basis after the priority deadline until the class is full.
 Applications will be reviewed and students will be informed of their status within 4 weeks of the priority deadline.

 - The program is open to University of Minnesota graduate students.